Tealium/integration-shopify/README.md

     ]
   }
   ```
-  Now you can edit your Tealium specific settings in the "General Settigs" tab when customizing your theme.
+  Now you can edit your Tealium-specific settings in the **General Settings** tab when customizing your theme.

-2. ###### Snippets
+#### 2. Snippets

-Drop the files from the "Snippets" folder of this repo into the "Snippets" folder of your Shopify theme.
+Drop the files from the **Snippets** folder of this GitHub repository into the **Snippets** folder of your Shopify theme.
 These files contain the actual UDO implementations for the various page types.

-3. ###### Templates
+#### 3. Templates

-You will need to include the correct snippet that implements the relevant data layer on each page.
-This means going to each template, or possibly section for certain pages such as the index ("home") page, and including the snippet.
-For example, the product.liquid template file in the default "Debut" theme that Shopify provides would look like the following, where the "product_udo" snippet has been added at the top of the file.
+On each page, you will need to include the correct snippet corresponding to the data layer of that page.
+To do that, go to the page's template, or possibly the section for certain pages such as the index ("home") page, and insert the relevant snippet.
+For example, the **product.liquid** template file in the default **Debut** theme that Shopify provides would look like the following, where the **product_udo** snippet has been added at the top of the file.

   ```